Faculty & Staff

 Professional Publications & Contributions

-Mary Stevenson taught at UMB from 1972 to 2012.
+Mary Stevenson taught at UMass Boston from 1972 to 2012.
 She developed the Department’s Urban Economics course and adapted it to become The Economics of the Metropolitan Area, an Intermediate Seminar course.
 She was a founding member of the Women’s Studies Program and developed the Sex-Segregated Labor Markets course to be cross-listed within that program.
 She was also a founding member of the Public Policy PhD Program and helped to develop the Economics for Public Policy Analysis course.
-She has directed several PhD Dissertations for the Public Policy PhD program and Capstone projects for the MSPA Program, as well as Honors Theses and Independent Studies within the Economics Department.
-She has served as Economics Department Chair and as Graduate Program Director for the Public Policy PhD Program.
+She has directed several PhD dissertations for the Public Policy PhD program and capstone projects for the MSPA Program, as well as honors theses and independent studies within the Economics Department.
+She has served as Economics Department chair and as graduate program director for the Public Policy PhD Program.